SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Matching Values by Type
 -----------------------

-Patterns can be used to match on particular types.
+You can use patterns to match on particular types.

 For example,
 consider a ``Waterfowl`` protocol,